Best practices

 We recommend users resubmit the message with a higher gas fee or priority fee so those messages will not block the mempool and potentially impact the block-producing time.
 Gas fees on the network can fluctuate depending on network demand, so it’s always a good idea to monitor gas prices and adjust your fees accordingly to ensure your transaction is processed promptly.

 If you are building your project using MetaMask, it would be easier to educate the users to speed up a transaction by increasing the gas fee directly in MetaMask.
-Refer to the official MetaMask documentation for more details.
+Refer to the for more details.

 Developers processing messages using SDKs, such as ethers.js or web3.js, must replace the message with higher gas fees by following these steps: